-Khatharya Um published an article "Exiled Memory: History, Identity and Remembering in Southeast Asia and Southeast Asian Diaspora" in positions: asia critique 20.3 (2012) in a special themed issue on Southeast Asian American Studies.
+Khatharya Um is Chair of Peace and Conflict Studies.
+Her latest book is From the Land of Shadows: War, Revolution and the Making of the Cambodian Diaspora (NYU Press, 2015).
 Prof. Um participated in the April 2013 Seasons of Cambodia festival in New York City, including moderating a symposium on Cambodian culture and the arts at the Asia Society, with Sophiline Cheam Shapiro, Him Sophy and Sopheap Pich.
 This discussion is available as a webcast.
-Prof. Um also presented a paper on memory and Cambodian-Americans at the Creation and Postmemory conference held in conjunction with the festival at Columbia University.